• Home

 Behold, how good and how pleasant it is for brethren to dwell together in unity!
 It is like the precious oil upon the head, running down on the beard, the beard of Aaron, running down on the edge of his garments.”

-Here no mention is made of Aaron’s arms or legs, only the head received the anointing, not the members.
+Here no mention is made of Aaron’s arms or legs; only the head received the anointing, not the members.
 In fact, the “precious oil” didn’t run on his body but on his garment.
 But as we all know, when the legs of Aaron moved they moved with the anointing of Aaron because they were well attached to his head.

-If you want anointing make sure you are well attached to Jesus.
+If you want anointing, make sure you are well attached to Jesus.
 This is your only hope.
-If there is anything between you and Him, any interference that renders communication ineffective, any sin or friendship with the world, no anointing will be communicated to you as member.
+If there is anything between you and Him, any interference that renders communication ineffective, any sin or friendship with the world, no anointing will be communicated to you as a member.
 You will only experience dead religiosity, nothing more.
-And I must say here that dead religiosity can be highly entertaining, for we have embellished it with all sorts of entertainments as to engender exuberance and interest.
+And I must say here that dead religiosity can be highly entertaining, for we have embellished it with all sorts of entertainments to engender exuberance and interest.

 Nowadays, many presume they can get the anointing regardless of their spiritual condition.
 They think they just need to go to the right place and meet the right preacher.
 On the authority of God’s word I tell you: It is not so.